Gilwell Park: Late Middle Ages to 18th century

 Epping Forest was a regular haunt of Dick Turpin.

 The history of Gilwell Park can be traced to 1407, when John Crow owned Gyldiefords, the land that would become Gilwell Park.
 Between 1407 and 1422, Crow sold the land to Richard Rolfe and the area became known as Gillrolfes; "Gill" being Old English for glen.
 Following Rolfe's death in 1422, different sections of the property came to be called "Great Gilwell" and "Little Gilwell."
 The two areas were named after the Old English "wella" (spring).
 A farmhouse has stood at Gilwell Farm ever since.

 Around this time, Richard Osbourne purchased an adjoining 5.6 ha property and in 1442, he built a large dwelling called Osborne Hall, which stood for 300 years.
-According to a local legend, in the early 16th century, King Henry VIII owned the land and built a hunting lodge for his son Edward.
+According to a local legend, in the early 16th century, King Henry VIII owned the land and built a hunting lodge for his son Prince Edward.
 Around 1736, highwayman Dick Turpin began using Gilwell's forests to hide and for ambushing travellers and freight along roads leading into London.

 In 1754, William Skrimshire purchased Great Gilwell, Little Gilwell and half of Osborne's estate, including Osborne Hall.
 Skrimshire demolished Osborne Hall and built a new residence, which he also called Osborne Hall and is now called the White House.
 Timbers in the White House can be dated to this time but not to any previous era.
 Leonard Tresilian (?–1792) bought the estate in 1771 and expanded the land holdings and size of the residence.

 After Tresilian's first wife Margaret Holland died young after bearing three daughters, he married Elizabeth Fawson.
 Desiring that Gilwell pass on to his eldest daughter, who was also named Margaret (1750 – c.1844), Tresilian drew up a detailed prenuptial agreement with Fawson's father.
 By the time of Tresilian's death in 1792, the younger Margaret had married William Bassett Chinnery (1766–1834), the elder brother of painter George Chinnery.